Understanding Stress Awareness Month

 Personalised Strategies: Therapists can adapt their approach based on individual circumstances, making strategies more effective.

-Skill Development: Counselling teaches problem-solving skills and coping strategies, empowering individuals to take control of their stress.
+Skill Development: Counselling teaches problem-solving skills and coping strategies, empowering individuals to manage their stress.

 Sense of Community: Participating in group therapy fosters a feeling of connection, reminding individuals they are not alone in their struggles.

-Increased Self-Awareness: Clients learn to recognise emotional states, improving their ability to respond effectively to stress.
+Increased Self-Awareness: Clients learn to recognize emotional states, which improves their ability to respond effectively to stress.

 Taking Action for Better Mental Health